 Kaizen participants noted the challenges many committee members face when reviewing measures and applying NQF's measure evaluation criteria to the technical aspects of reliability and validity analyses and results, and therefore recommended removing this responsibility from the committee.
 NQF will operationalize this recommendation through a "methods review".
-As noted above, the methods review will conducted by the newly formed external NQF Scientific Methods Panel for complex measures.
-NQF will continue to provide a preliminary analysis, including the methods review for non-complex measures.
-The opportunity for a methods review is seen as a value add for the standing committee and developers because it will reduce committee burden , particularly where committee members do not always have the needed expertise to adequately review and rate the scientific merits of a measure.
-Further, removal of this more technical review should encourage greater participation by consumers, patients, and purchasers in standing committees.
+As noted above, the methods review will be conducted by the newly formed external NQF Scientific Methods Panel for complex measures.
+NQF staff will assess whether a measure is sufficiently 'complex' to require a methodological review by the Scientific Methods Panel, based on a set of criteria (details below).
+NQF will continue to provide a preliminary analysis, including a methods review, for non-complex measures.
+The opportunity for a methods review is seen as a value add for the standing committee and developers because it will reduce committee burden, particularly where committee members do not always have the needed expertise to adequately review and rate the scientific merits of a measure, and promote consistency across review committees.
+Furthermore, removal of this more technical review should encourage greater participation by consumers, patients, and purchasers in standing committees.

-This methods review will apply to the Scientific Acceptability (reliability and validity) section of the measure, both are must-pass criteria.
-(It is important to note that the Scientific Methods Panel will not render endorsement recommendations.
-While important, the Scientific Methods Panel review will help to inform the standing committee's endorsement recommendation.)
-The Scientific Methods Panel would also provide guidance to NQF for methods/testing-related issues.
-NQF will convene the Scientific Methods Panel via an in-person meeting annually to discuss the methods/testing-related issues.
+This methods review will apply to the Scientific Acceptability subcriteria (reliability and validity), both of which are "must-pass" subcriteria.
+It should be noted that the Scientific Methods Panel will not render endorsement recommendations.
+While important, the Scientific Methods Panel review will help to inform the standing committee's endorsement recommendation.
+The Scientific Methods Panel also will provide guidance to NQF for methods/testing-related issues.